Leaving an LLP as a Co-founder: Can I Get a Relieving Letter from My Partner?

 saranya-sivanandham

+Thanks, Dinesh, for your reply.
 As you mentioned, we entered into an agreement with another partner when we started.
-But agreement doesn't have details on my designation, it is mentioned in general as Designated Partner.
-So, in-order to prove my experience in the designated position should I get an experience certificate ?
+However, the agreement doesn't have details on my designation; it is mentioned generally as Designated Partner.
+Experience Certificate Requirement In order to prove my experience in the designated position, should I get an experience certificate?

 saswatabanerjee

-You can very well ask your partner to sign the experience letter.
-I am sure he will stand by it during BGV.
+You can certainly ask your partner to sign the experience letter.
+I am sure he will support it during the background verification (BGV).

-The question is on whether he should show you as an employee or clarify that you were a partner (designated partner) and you have since resigned.
-That is a call that needs to be taken after careful consideration of the circumstances and your future career plans.
-But I believe falsifying a fact often gives rise to problems.
+The question is whether he should show you as an employee or clarify that you were a partner (designated partner) and have since resigned.
+This decision needs to be made after careful consideration of the circumstances and your future career plans.
+However, I believe that falsifying facts often leads to problems.

 saranya-sivanandham